natyusha/ShokoRelay.bundle/README.md

 > [!IMPORTANT]
 > Only do this when you are happy with the metadata for the series to be merged as you will be unable to correctly refresh it without splitting the series apart first.

+### Combining Episodes
+Sometimes you may encounter a single episode which is split across multiple files.
+In order to ensure that all of the files are treated as a single entity you can follow Plex's [Naming Conventions](https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/#toc-6).
+For an ideal playback experience, it is recommended to merge these types of files together.

 ### Minimum Tag Weight
 Many tags on AniDB use a [3 Star Weight System](https://wiki.anidb.net/Tags#Star-rating_-_the_Weight_system) which represents a value from 0 (no stars) to 600 (3 stars) and determines how relevant the tag is to the series it is applied to.
 By setting this value you can filter out tags below a certain star threshold if desired.